mfactory-lab/ic-solana/README.md

 }
 ```

-**Note:** Ensure you use the correct principal ID corresponding to your environment (e.g., `ic`,`playground`).
+**Note:** Make sure to use the correct principal ID corresponding to your environment (e.g., `ic`,`playground`).
 Refer to the [Deployment](#deployment-on-the-internet-computer) section for more details.

-## Running the Project Locally
+## Running the project locally

-To test the project locally, follow these steps:
+To run the project locally, follow these steps:

-1. **Start the Replica:**
+1. Start a replica:

    ```shell
    dfx start --clean --background
    ```

-   This command starts the local Internet Computer replica in the background.
+   This command starts a local Internet Computer replica in the background.

-2. **Build and Deploy Canisters:**
+2. Build and deploy canisters:

    ```shell
    dfx deploy solana_rpc --argument '(record {})'
    ```

-   This command builds and deploys your canisters to the local replica and generates the Candid interface.
+   This command builds and deploys your canisters to the local replica and generates a Candid interface.

-3. **Access the Application:**
+3. Access the application:

    Once the build and deployment are complete, your application will be accessible at: